 One of the 12 Nippon Professional Baseball teams, and the only team of the Kyushu area.
 Based in Fukuoka, its home ground is the FUKUOKA YAHUOKU!
 DOME.
-Consisting of two leagues with 6 teams each, the Hawks is a member of the Pacific League.
-A 17-time league champion, they have also won 5 times at the Nippon Series.
-Former Major Leaguers: Standridge, Sarfate, and Wolfe, and Korean fourth batter Lee Dae-Ho is also part of the team.
+Consisting of two leagues with 6 teams each, the Hawks are a member of the Pacific League and are the current champions of Japan.
+An 18-time league champion, they have also won 6 times at the Nippon Series.
+Former Major Leaguers: Standridge, Sarfate, and Wolfe, and Lee Dae-Ho from Korea, is also part of the team.
 Let's cheer for them!

 Tickets at the door are sold at the ticket desk located in GATE 7 of the YAHUOKU!
 DOME.
 Fees vary according to days and seat category.
 It is necessary to purchase a ticket for children aged 4 years or older.
 Payment by cash (in Japanese yen) and credit cards are accepted.
 Advance tickets are sold at ticket agency, on the internet and at convenience stores.